K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 ---

 [^1]: For pension scheme Clients only.
 Amendment ensures that, where the Client is a pension scheme trustee, it enters into the Agreement in that capacity alone.
-[^2]: Delete if opting for resolution through the courts.
-[^3]: Delete if opting for resolution by arbitration.
-[^4]: For pension scheme Clients only.
 [^5]: Delete if Clause 27 is not relevant.
 [^6]: For pension scheme Clients only.
 Pension scheme trustees are required to formally appoint entities managing scheme assets in accordance with the Pensions Act 1995, which requires trustees to be comfortable that the manager is appropriately qualified, experienced, etc.
 [^7]: Managers with a multi-manager strategy may need to consider whether this position is workable.